devjclosterman/desertForgedAi/README.md

 📤 Exporting Data
-Click Export Logs to CSV in the dashboard to save all chatbot logs locally as:
+Click Export Logs to CSV in the dashboard to save all chatbot logs locally as: llama_logs_export.csv

-Copy
-Edit
-llama_logs_export.csv
-🧠 Built By
-Desert Forged AI
+🧠 Built By Desert Forged AI
 Powering smart conversations and data-driven business websites.